apprunjs/apprun-docs/docs/tutorial.md

 <br />

 !!! note
     We have just created a simple SPA using components.
-In a real-world scenario, usually, we create pages as modules and bundle them together or load them dynamically.
+In a real-world scenario, usually, create pages as modules and bundle them together or load them dynamically.

-Please continue to read the next section of this guide to learn more about [SPA, SSR, and static site](apprun-site.md).
+Next, you will learn how to

+* [Use the _npm create apprun-app_](create-apprun-app.md) to create a new AppRun project
+* [Create an AppRun Site](apprun-site.md) for SSR and static site generation